 None of us knows the future, but those caring for children with chronic health conditions must often navigate a heavy fog covering the path in front of us.
 It’s thick with questions, unknowns, and uncertainties.

-As already mentioned in my previous post, three of my five children have Alpha-1 Antitrypsin Deficiency, a serious genetic condition that puts them at risk for liver or lung disease over time.
-This is how the condition operates: their bodies don’t create a protein called antitrypsin which God designed to protect the lungs; the lack of antitrypsin leaves them vulnerable.
-Instead, their bodies create a renegade version of that same protein that clogs the liver.
+Three of my five children have Alpha-1 Antitrypsin Deficiency, a serious genetic condition that puts them at risk for liver or lung disease.
+This is how the condition operates: their bodies don’t create a protein called antitrypsin, which God designed to protect the lungs; the lack of antitrypsin leaves them vulnerable.
+Instead, their bodies generate a renegade version of that same protein that clogs the liver.

 A BLESSING IN DISGUISE

-Although it felt devastating at the time, my children’s diagnosis at a young age was actually a blessing in disguise.
-Many people with Alpha-1 aren’t diagnosed until they present with significant, irreversible lung or liver damage, but because my husband, Scott, and I know that their lungs are prone, we help our children avoid things that accelerate lung damage (like smoke).
-We aggressively treat their childhood illnesses to minimize further impact.
+Although it felt devastating at the time, my children’s diagnosis at a young age was a blessing in disguise.
+Many people with Alpha-1 aren’t diagnosed until they present with significant, irreversible lung or liver damage.
+Because my husband, Scott, and I knew our children’s lungs were prone to such damage, we helped them avoid things that accelerate lung damage (like smoke).
+We treated their childhood illnesses aggressively to minimize further impact.
 Even so, we don’t know how Alpha-1 will affect their bodies over time.

 1. WE PRAY FOR THE SALVATION OF OUR CHILDREN’S SOULS

-Even before our children were diagnosed with any health challenges, their souls were diagnosed with sin (“For all have sinned and fall short of the glory of God.”
+Even before our children were diagnosed with any health challenges, their souls were diagnosed with sin (For all have sinned and fall short of the glory of God.
 Romans 3:23).
 As serious as their medical situations might be, their sin problem is more serious in the eyes of God.
-We can pray that the Lord would open their hearts and give them faith, even child-like faith, to trust Jesus as their Lord and Savior (Romans 10:9).
-Perhaps God would even use their suffering as his means to draw them to himself.
+We can pray that the Lord will open their hearts and give them faith, even childlike faith, to trust Jesus as their Lord and Savior (Romans 10:9).
+Perhaps God would even use their suffering to draw them to Himself.

 2. WE PRAY FOR RELIEF AND HEALING IN SUFFERING

-Our God is both Creator and Healer, and he extends compassion toward his children (Psalm 103:13-14).
-We’re urged to “Pray for one another, that you may be healed” (James 5:16).
+Our God is both Creator and Healer and extends compassion toward His children (Psalm 103:13-14).
+We are urged to pray for one another that you may be healed (James 5:16).
 Relief or healing may take many different forms, but each time our children are sick, we pray for God’s mercy toward them.
-As we look further down the road, we hope for their full healing in heaven (Revelation 21:4).
+As we look further down the road, we hope for their complete healing in heaven (Revelation 21:4).

 3. WE PRAY OUR CHILDREN WOULD KNOW THE JOY OF THE LORD